istio/istio.io/content/docs/examples/advanced-egress/wildcard-https-egress-gateway/index.md

     horizontalpodautoscaler "istio-egressgateway-with-sni-proxy" created
     {{< /text >}}

-1. Create a service entry with a static address equal to `localhost`, and disable mTLS on the traffic directed to the new service entry:
+1. Create a service entry with a static address equal to 127.0.0.1 (`localhost`), and disable mTLS on the traffic directed to the new service entry:

     {{< text bash >}}